-We operate on a rolling admissions process, which allows us to interview students on a monthly basis, filling our class continually as we go.
-You are encouraged to apply as early as possible since there is no guarantee that seats will be open toward the end of the admissions cycle.
+The School of Pharmacy at Binghamton University operates on a rolling admissions process, which allows us to interview students on a monthly basis, filling our class continually as we go.
+Students are encouraged to apply as early as possible since there is no guarantee that seats will be open toward the end of the admissions cycle.

 For all steps in the application process, it is your responsibility to follow all instructions and meet all deadlines.
-Failure to do so could result in your application being canceled.
+Failure to do so could result in your application being withdrawn or delayed in

 Note: Binghamton University is now able to issue forms I-20 or DS-2019 (necessary to apply for F-1 or J-1 nonimmigrant status) for the School of Pharmacy and Pharmaceutical Sciences.
 Noncitizens currently in the U.S. in visa classifications that allow for full-time study “incidental to status” are encouraged to apply.